combspk/CRAFT/README.md

 # CRAFT
-Code Reasoning, Automation &amp; Full-cycle Transformation
+Code Reasoning, Automation &amp; Full-cycle Transformation (CRAFT) is a set of OpenCode-compatible prompts and skills meant to assist with end-to-end code writing, bugfixing, testing, and deployment.
+These skills were generated with Claude Sonnet 4.6 with minimal human intervention.
+Please use at your own risk.